 Cumulative impacts are determined by analyzing potential impacts from past, present, and reasonably foreseeable future actions (RFFAs) combined with the action alternatives within the Cumulative Effects Study Area (CESA) specific to the resources for which impacts may be anticipated.
 This analysis focuses on cumulative impacts of the Proposed Action and the action alternatives within the CESA.
-Major past and present land uses and disturbances within the resource CESAs that are projected to continue into the future include mineral development and exploration, utilities, infrastructure and public purpose projects, roads, and mining.
-Dispersed recreation (including hunting, fishing, and off-highway vehicle [OHV] use) and residential development also occur and are expected to continue in portions of the CESAs.
+Major past and present land uses and disturbances within the CESAs that are projected to continue into the future include mineral development and exploration, utilities, infrastructure and public purpose projects, and roads.
+Dispersed recreation (including hunting, fishing, and off-highway vehicle [OHV] use) also occurs and is expected to continue in portions of the CESAs.
 Past and present actions are included in the affected environment descriptions in this chapter as they are part of the existing environment.
-Cumulative impacts are analyzed for resources where an impact above negligible was identified within the analysis of environmental consequences in this chapter.
+Cumulative impacts are analyzed for resources where an impact above negligible was identified within the analysis of environmental impacts.
 If the Proposed Action was determined to have a negligible or no impact with the implementation of PDFs or additional mitigation measures, a cumulative analysis was not completed as there would be no impact to add to the environment.
-Cumulative impacts for Air Quality, ACECs, Climate Change, Conservation Lands, Cultural Resources, Environmental Justice, Noise, Travel and Transportation, Visual Resources, and Water Resources were not included based on the outcome of the impact analysis of such resources within this chapter.
-The boundaries of the CESAs delineated for a cumulative impacts analysis vary by resource.
-Cumulative effects should be evaluated in terms of the specific resource, ecosystem, and human community being impacted.
-To determine the size of the CESAs, each environmental resource was analyzed to determine the extent to which the environmental effect from the Project could be reasonably detected and the geographic area impacted was defined.
+Cumulative impacts for Air Quality, ACECs, Climate Change, Conservation Lands, Cultural Resources, Environmental Justice, Noise, Travel and Transportation, Visual Resources, and Water Resources were not included based on the outcome of the impact analysis herein.
+The boundaries of the CESAs delineated for a cumulative impacts analysis vary by resource and considered the extent to which the environmental effect from the Project could be reasonably detected and defined the geographic area impacted.
+Cumulative effects were evaluated in terms of the specific resource, ecosystem, and human community being impacted.